By Eric Lim

 You can park at either Wat Prayurawongsawas or the Municipal Office carpark.
 Walk along the path on the river banks to Santa Cruz Church.

-Take the Silom line of the skytrain to the S6 Taksin Bridge Station.
-Go down to the Sathorn Pier and take a Chao Phraya river boat to the N 6 Memorial Bridge Pier.
+Take the Green Line (Silom Line BTS Sky Train) to S6 Saphan Taksin Station.
+Go down to the Sathorn Central Pier and take a Chao Phraya river boat to the N6 Memorial Bridge Pier.

 Walk through the old flower market (there’s a new riverside mall there now) to the ferry pier at Pak Klong Talat and take the ferry across the Wat Kalayanamit Pier.
 While you are there, drop in at Wat Kalayanamit and the Kuan Yin Shrine before proceeding to the Baan Kudichin Museum.